mfocchi/locosim/Readme.md

    ping 192.168.0.100
    ```

-7. Where it says "Spegnimento" activate the robot pressing "Avvio" twice untill you see all the 5 green lights and you hear the release of the brakes.
+7. Where it says "Spegnimento" activate the robot pressing "Avvio" twice until you see all the 5 green lights and you hear the release of the brakes.
 Set the "Remote Control" in the upper right corner of the "Teach Pendant"

 8. Run the **launch_robot** alias to start the **ur_driver**.
 If you want to start the driver without the ZED camera (e.g. you do not have CUDA installed), append **vision_sensor:=false** to the command.

    ```
-   launch_robot viswion_sensor:=false
+   launch_robot vision_sensor:=false
    ```

    Conversely, if you want to launch only the ZED camera alone and see the data in rviz: